Is-Daouda/is-Engine/README.md

 - All your source files (only .cpp or .c) must be located in the root of the **[cpp](./app/src/main/cpp/)** folder otherwise the compiler will not find them!
 - The Switch uses the same touch functions as Android.
 - The engine has been configured so that you can use the PC functions **keyIsPressed(is::GameConfig::KEY_UP)** or **keyIsPressed(is::GameConfig::KEY_A), etc.** on the Switch.
-- Some SFML functions like: **Render Texture** are not yet supported.
-These additions will be made soon!

 **2. Installation**
 ##### Windows